Amherst Tennis Club Player Levels

 Experienced match-player – may struggle at times under pressure.

-Good level of fitness – can manage a long match but may need longer recovery time!
+Good to excellent level of fitness – can manage a long match but may need longer recovery time!

 Play and train several times a week.